F-Plugins/f-plugins.github.io/docs/plugins/shops-ui.md

       # When this setting is set to true, shop whitelists will not be ignored.
       whitelistEnabled: false

+    sellbox: # Default sellbox size.
+Set either to zero to disable by default.
+      width: 8
+      height: 6

     ui:
       logoUrl: "https://i.imgur.com/t6HbFTN.png"
       mainEffect: 29150